 We most recently applied them in SEC v.
-Berger, 322 F.3d 187 (2d Cir.
-2003).
-There, the Manhattan Investment Fund, an offshore investment company organized under the laws of the British Virgin Islands and run by a single active director (Berger), suffered losses in excess of \$300 million.
-Id. at 188-89.
-Instead of reporting these losses, Berger, working in New York, created fraudulent account statements that "vastly overstated" the market value of the Fund's holdings.
-Id. at 189.
-Berger sent these fraudulent account statements to the fund administrator in Bermuda and ordered the administrator to send to investors the fraudulent statements rather than the accurate ones supplied by Bear Stearns.
-Id.
-We held that we had subject matter jurisdiction under the "conduct test" because the "fraudulent scheme was masterminded and implemented by Berger in the United States," id. at 194, even though the statements that ultimately conveyed the fraudulent information to investors were mailed from Bermuda.
-The critical factor was that the conduct that directly caused loss to investors - the creation of the fraudulent statements - occurred in New York.
+Berger... (..2003).
+There, the Manhattan Investment Fund, an offshore investment company organized under the laws of the British Virgin Islands and run by a single active director (Berger), suffered losses in excess of \$ 300 million....
+Instead of reporting these losses, Berger, working in New York, created fraudulent account statements that "vastly overstated" the market value of the Fund's holdings...
+Berger sent these fraudulent account statements to the fund administrator in Bermuda and ordered the administrator to send to investors the fraudulent statements rather than the accurate ones supplied by Bear Stearns....
+We the United States directly cause [] losses to foreign investors abroad" for subject matter jurisdiction to exist.
+Alfadda, 935 F.2d at 478.
+We disavow the D.C.
+Circuit's characterization of our test as requiring the domestic conduct to comprise all the elements necessary to establish a violation of Rule 10b-5.

+held that we had subject matter jurisdiction under the "conduct test" because the "fraudulent scheme was masterminded and implemented by Berger in the United States," ... even though the statements that ultimately conveyed the fraudulent information to investors were mailed from Bermuda.
+The critical factor was that the conduct that directly caused loss to investors -- the creation of the fraudulent statements -- occurred in New York.

 Determining what is central or at the heart of a fraudulent scheme versus what is "merely preparatory" or ancillary can be an involved undertaking.
-Appellees and certain of the amicus curiae urge us to eschew this analysis in favor of a bright-line rule.
-They urge us to rule that in so-called "foreign-cubed" securities actions, showing domestic conduct should never be enough and subject matter jurisdiction cannot be established where the conduct in question has no effect in the United
+Appellees and certain of the amici curiae urge us to eschew this analysis in favor of a bright-line rule.
+They urge us to rule that in so-called "foreign-cubed" securities actions, showing domestic conduct should never be enough and subject matter jurisdiction cannot be established where the conduct in question has no effect in the United States or on American investors.
+They contend that the general "presumption" against the extraterritorial application of American laws bars American courts from exercising subject matter jurisdiction over these types of claims.